 I can handle a little bit of heat or a little bit of drinking on their own, but together, they are my kryptonite.
 It drains my energy and takes me days to recover, which means I’ll only have begun to start feeling like myself again come Tuesday morning.

-But it was totally worth the cost (fun, friends, and seeing how happy The Boyfriend was to watch things explode) and most definitely worth the reward: I had the perfect excuse to make some gravy and biscuits.
+But it was totally worth the cost (fun, friends, and seeing how happy an old friend of mine was to watch things explode) and most definitely worth the reward: I had the perfect excuse to make some gravy and biscuits.

 Nothing cures a “good day hangover” more than delicious comfort food, amirite?

-I hope everyone had a great holiday weekend, and if you’re feeling worn out like me, take my advice: make some biscuits and gravy, curl up on the couch, and binge watch Netflix for a few hours.
+I hope everyone had a great holiday weekend, and if you’re feeling worn out like me, take my advice: whip up a biscuits and gravy recipe, curl up on the couch, and binge watch Netflix for a few hours.

 You’ll feel better in no time.